 A: State parks contracted with the California Native Plant Society to map and study the fens.
 The Fen is on a hill slope above the proposed Project and will be completely avoided by the Project.
 It will not be disturbed by excavation, run-off, or during construction.

-The fens are a wetland formed above a confining (less permeable layer) that brings the groundwater to the surface and in turn supports wetland plants.
+Fens are wetlands formed above a confining (less permeable layer) that brings the groundwater to the surface and in turn supports wetland plants.
 This fen was impacted during the borrow pit excavations in the 1960’s, which cut into the hillside, creating seepage, but luckily not impacting the fen above.

 Q: What was the Lawsuit about?